mkleinsasser/ops-exercise/ops-mysql/README.md

 ops-mysql Cookbook
 ==================
-Installs mysql with policy customizations for blag.
+Installs mysql with policy customizations for ops.
 See the mysql cookbook for general mysql requirements.

 Requirements
 ------------